The accounting policies set out below have been applied consistently by the Group to all periods presented in these consolidated financial statements.

 The consolidated financial statements comprise the financial statements of the companies comprising the Group and its subsidiaries.

 Business combinations are accounted for using the acquisition method as at the acquisition date, which is the date on which control is transferred to the Group.
-Control exists when the Group has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-In assessing control, the Group takes into consideration potential voting rights that currently are exercisable.

 Any contingent consideration payable is recognised at fair value at the acquisition date.
 If the contingent consideration is classified as equity, it is not remeasured and settlement is accounted for within equity.
-Otherwise, subsequent changes to the fair value of the contingent consideration are recognised in profit or loss.
+Otherwise, subsequent changes in the fair value of the contingent consideration are recognised in profit or loss.

 Combination of entities under common control